-- An ELF executable image. - A partially linked ELF object that can be used as input in a subsequent link step. - [BETA] A secure code import library to support ARMv8-M Security Extensions.
+- An ELF executable image. - A partially linked ELF object that can be used as input in a subsequent link step. - A Secure code import library required by devlopers building a Non-secure image that needs to call a Secure image.